BlueBrain/CoreNeuron/README.md

 * [PGI OpenACC Compiler >=16.3](https://www.pgroup.com/resources/accel.htm) [Optional, for GPU systems]
 * [CUDA Toolkit >=6.0](https://developer.nvidia.com/cuda-toolkit-60) [Optional, for GPU systems]

-##### MOd2c build
+##### Mod2c build
-MOD2C is actually downloaded and built autmatically if you have used `--recursive` option to clone this repository. otherwise you need to execute the following commands:
+MOD2C is actually downloaded and built automatically if you have used `--recursive` option to clone this repository. otherwise you need to execute the following git command (you need git version 1.8.2+) :
 ```bash
 git submodule update --init --remote
 ```